-Once a safety and health program is established, it should be evaluated initially to verify it is being implemented as intended.
-Employers should periodically, which means at least annually, assess the program.
-Employers should assess what is and is not working, and whether the program is on track to achieve its goals.
+Once a safety and health program has been established, it should be evaluated initially to verify it is implemented as intended.
+Employers should periodically, which means at least annually, step back, assess the program.
+Employers should assess what is working and is not working, and assess whether the program is on track to achieve its goals.

 Whenever these assessments identify opportunities to improve the program, management should adjust and monitor how well the program performs.

 Sharing the results of monitoring and evaluation within the workplace, and celebrating successes, will help drive further improvement.

 Effective program evaluation and improvement include the following characteristics: